Challa-Akshay-Santoshi/CS3390-Funadamentals-of-Machine-Learning/FOML_Assignment1/Question1/Readme.md

             This attribute represents if there is any class next to it or not

 Excecution:

     -- OPEN THE FILE WITH APPROPRIATE APPLICATION.
-IT IS BETTER BE JUPITER NOTEBOOK -- The just run all blocks together
+IT IS BETTER BE JUPYTER NOTEBOOK

+    -- The just run all blocks together